Conditional Sig-Wasserstein GANs for Time Series Generation: NUMERICAL EXPERIMENTS

-\textbf{$R^2$ comparison}: Following \cite{esteban2017realvalued} and \cite{yoon2019time}, we consider the problem of predicting next-step temporal vectors using the lagged values of time series using the real data and synthetic data.
-First we train a supervised learning model on real data and evaluate the trained model on the real data in terms of $R^{2}$(TRTR).
-Then we train the same supervised learning model on synthetic data and compute $R^{2}$ of the trained model on the true data (TSTR).
-The closer two $R^{2}$ are, the better generative model it is.

-The Supplementary Material contains the precise definitions of test metrics, additional information on implementation details of SigCWGAN and numerical results of $\operatorname{VAR}(1)$ data, $\operatorname{ARCH}(1)$ data and empirical data.
+\item \textbf{$R^2$ comparison}: Following \cite{esteban2017realvalued} and \cite{yoon2019time}, we consider the problem of predicting next-step temporal vectors using the lagged values of time series using the real data and synthetic data.
+First, we train a supervised learning model on real data and evaluate it in terms of $R^{2}$(TRTR).
+Then we train the same supervised learning model on synthetic data and evaluate it on the real data in terms of $R^{2}$ (TSTR).
+The closer two $R^{2}$ are, the better the generative model it is.
+To assess the performance of the proposed SigCWGAN to generate the longer time series, we consider the $R^2$ score for the regression task to predict the next $q$-step, where $q$ can be even larger than $\qq$. \end{itemize} The train and test split is 80\% and 20\% respectively in all the numerical examples.
+We conduct the hyper-parameter tuning for the signature truncation level.
+We set $\mathrm{p} = 2$ in the $l^{\mathrm{p}}$ norm used in the $\text{Sig-}W_1$ metric.
+Appendix \ref{sec:ImplementationCSigWGAN} contains the additional information on implementation details of SigCWGAN, including path transformations and network architecture of the generator.
+We refer the Appendix \ref{sec numerical implementations} for more details on the evaluation metrics.
+We also provide the extensive supplementary numerical results of $\operatorname{VAR}(1)$ data, $\operatorname{ARCH}(1)$ data and empirical data in Appendix \ref{sec numerical results}.
 Implementation of SigCWGAN can be found in \url{https://github.com/SigCGANs/Conditional-Sig-Wasserstein-GANs}.